Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1(Introduction).md

 Fixed Mindset: When faced with a problem, this person says: "I cannot improve, and there is no way to get better in this major."

 Growth Mindset: When faced with a problem, this person says: "I can do more, and I can always improve myself."
+You must have a growth mindset.
+If you believe you can improve and solve problems, you increase your chances of actually improving and solving them.

+Security Mindset: All the time, you only ask one question: "How can I hack this system?"
+This specific mindset is what separates a professional from a normal person.

+Try Harder Mindset: When you try to hack a newly updated system and you fail, you must say: "I do not understand it enough yet."
+Then, you must study it and try again.